Ladies and gentlemen, as your Commander-in-Chief of U.S. Operation Chaos, I'm looking out over the battlefield.

 They're communists.

-They are thugs, and some of their stuff is junk.
+And some of their stuff is junk.

-You ever heard of lead toys?
+You ever heard of Lead Toys?

-Chikoms come after you say, okay, okay, okay.
+Chikoms come after you.

 We are.

-We're so concerned what the world thinks of Chaicoms couldn't care less what anybody thinks of them.
+Chikoms couldn't care less what anybody thinks of them.

 All they care about is the world fearing them.

-Uh and they've and they've pulled that off.
+And they've pulled that off.

 The same thing with the Soviet Union.